SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 ---

-# Day 68 — 02.09.2026: idkkk [incomplete]
+# Day 68 — 02.09.2026:

 The KBM was getting really expensive.
-But that's not a problem, but the fact the Forge won't pay my customs, was in itself a nightmare.
-My total cost of imported merchandise from Jialichuang had already reached $XXX.
+But that's not a big problem itself, but the fact the Forge won't pay my customs, was in itself a nightmare.
+My total cost of imported merchandise from Jialichuang had already reached **$110.16**.
 This meant that the total CIF value with included shipping, would have significantly more import duties and GST.
 Thus landing the digits of the customs amount in a crazy territory.

+Thus I started with cost-cutting.
+The first thing that I eliminated was because were the WSX-SUS-M12X18-5 Washers that cost ₹243 each.
+I needed 12, so it was around $30, which was getting way too expensive.
+I thus deiced to print them, as I was just using them for spacing.

+But after exporting them and importing in Orca Slicer, the default orientation was upright, but it didn't look promising.
+So, I printed one laid down and one upright.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/0b5296af-2f47-47ab-bd88-748a1fb90472" />

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/227e2567-d009-4843-9684-7ea8b20f0a40" />

 https://robu.in/product/sla-3d-printing/